albcorp/alb-latex/doc/developer/style_guide-reStructuredText.rst

 patterns are allocated a heading level according to their occurrence in the document.

-The following hierarchy of heading patterns is suggested.
+Use the the hierarchy of heading patterns.
 Notice the logical progression from double to single underlining, and from over and underlining to just underlining.
+Configure the emacs ``rst-mode`` to use this hierarchy, as it provides helpful commands to reformat section headings.

 **Document Title**
     At the start of the file markup the document title in the following